 - This drug may cause tissue damage if the drug leaks from the vein.
-Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.
+Tell your child’s nurse if your child has any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your child’s body.

 - It is given as a shot into a vein.

-- Call your doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

-- If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.
+- If you need to store this drug at home, talk with your child’s doctor, nurse, or pharmacist about how to store it.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

-- Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
-Give this list to your doctor.
+- Keep a list of all your child’s drugs (prescription, natural products, vitamins, OTC) with you.
+Give this list to your child’s doctor.

-- Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.
+- Talk with your child’s doctor before giving your child any new drug, including prescription or OTC, natural products, or vitamins.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.